katiew23/labMoviesApp/README.md

 * A navigation menu link
 * React Query caching using the `"popular"` query key

+### TV Series

+A TV Series page was added using the TMDB TV series endpoints.

+This feature includes:

+* A TV series list page
+* TV series detail pages
+* TV series favourites
+* TV genre filtering
+* Multi-criteria search and filtering for TV series
+* Sorting by name, rating, and first air date

 ### Favourites

 Users can add movies to a favourites list.
 Favourite movie IDs are stored in the MoviesContext and displayed on a dedicated Favourites page.

 Users can also remove movies from their favourites.

+### Favourite TV Series

+Users can add TV series to a favourites list.

+Favourite TV series IDs are stored in the MoviesContext and displayed on a dedicated Favourite TV Series page.
+Users can also remove TV series from their favourites.

 ### Must Watch List